Vector-valued extensions for fractional integrals of Laguerre expansions: Proof of Theorem

 which is enough for our purposes. \end{proof}

+\begin{rem} We emphasize that, although the previous proposition may be known in the literature as a technical lemma from the point of view of fractional integrals for the harmonic oscillator, it is new in the sense that we are estimating the kernel of the fractional integrals for the Laguerre operator with a \textit{constant independent of the parameter $\alpha$}.
+Of course, the important estimate employed to get Proposition~\ref{th:estimacion potential kernel} is the one proved in Proposition \ref{th:acotacion nucleo}, which delivers an estimate for the heat kernel with a constant independent of $\alpha$. \end{rem}

-On the other hand, we will use the following result about vector-valued extensions of bounded operators.
+Moreover, to complete the proof of Theorem \ref{th:LpLq Lag Hermite}, we will use the following result about vector-valued extensions of bounded operators.
 This result is a version of \cite[Ch.
 5, Theorem 1.12]{ellibro} in the setting of $\ell^r$ spaces. \begin{lem} Consider $L^p=L^p(X,m)$, where $(X,m)$ is a measure space.
-Let $T:L^p\to L^q$ be a bounded linear operator which is positive (i.e. $g(x)\ge 0$ implies $Tg(x)\ge 0$), $1\le p, q\le \infty$, with norm $|T|$.
+Let $T:L^p\to L^q$ be a bounded linear operator which is positive (i.e. $g(x)\ge 0$ implies $Tg(x)\ge 0$), $1\le p, q\le \infty$, with norm $\|T\|$.
 Then $T$ has an $\ell^r$--valued extension for $1\le r\le \infty$ and

 \end{lem}